0bkevin/mustafinho/AMA.md

 I don't want to work in a monotonous company in which everything is perfect and most of the processes are already established.
 I want to create and establish those processes.
 Really I would like to work in an enviromment in where I can propose, design and implment ideas that can really improve the company and the services that offers.

 I want to work in a company that really believes in what they are doing, a company that wants to make some real change in the way we use things (for better) to improve people’s lives.

-# :dancer: What Would You Ask & Seek at Your Next Company?

 ## If we remove money off the table, what would you say is important for your next gig?